 Cycling in Cayman Islands

-The well-maintained road conditions and naturally flat terrain of the islands make getting around by bike very easy.
+The well-maintained roads and naturally flat terrain of the islands make getting around by bike very easy.
 Bicycles can be rented along the beachfront.
-Expats should make sure to lock up their bicycles properly with a bicycle lock
+Expats should make sure to lock up their bicycles properly with a bicycle lock.